znorris/log4j-json-layout/README.md

 4. [License](#license)

 ### What is it?
-Log4J Layout to format logs according to the Logstash json format.
+Logback Layout to format logs according to the Logstash json format.

 This layout does not have any external dependencies on 3rd party libraries, so it can be easily used within different environments, for example OSGi runtimes.